 Ask for it.
 Call up your long-term customers and ask if they’d be willing to share a testimonial or a bit about their experience working with you to display on your website.

-Or look for positive words of encouragement in email responses or everyday conversations.
+Or look for positive words of encouragement in email and social media responses or everyday conversations.
 If a customer gives you a great quote, ask if you can showcase it on your website.